Elite programs stuck on the NCAA Tournament bubble - WTMJ

 ON THE RISE

 UConn (9-5, 6-5 Big East).
 The Huskies picked up a critical win by beating Xavier 80-72 on Saturday without James Bouknight.
-UConn is a superb defensive team and if Bouknight is fully healthy, it could make a run to the field of 68.
+UConn is a superb defensive team and if Bouknight is fully healthy, the Huskies could make a run to the field of 68.

 Rutgers (12-7, 8-7 Big Ten).
-The Scarlet Knights were poised to reach the NCAA Tournament for the first time since 1991 before the season was canceled.
-Rutgers may still have work to do to end the streak this season, but has won five of six after beating Northwestern on Saturday.
+The Scarlet Knights were poised to reach the NCAA Tournament for the first time since 1991 before the tourney was canceled last season.
+Rutgers may still have work to do to end the streak this season, but it has won five of six after beating Northwestern on Saturday.

 FADING HOPES

 Maryland (10-10, 4-9 Big Ten).
-The Terps have wins over Rutgers and Wisconsin, but have been inconsistent most of the season.
+The Terps have wins over Illinois and Wisconsin but have been inconsistent most of the season.
 Maryland has lost three of four and could use a strong finish to get off the bubble.

 Drake (19-2, 10-2, Missouri Valley).
 Less than two weeks ago, the Bulldogs joined No. 1 Gonzaga and Baylor as Division I’s only undefeated teams.
 Drake then lost at Valparaiso and was blown out by No. 22 Loyola Chicago.
 A win over the Ramblers in the rematch on Sunday was huge.

-Note: This story has been corrected to show that Maryland had a victory over Illinois, not Rutgers.